 Doula services are not currently covered by health insurance, Medicare, or Medicaid.
 Hopefully, this may change as the value of supplemental doula care to dying and terminally ill patients, and the cost comparative to full medical care and hospice services, is recognized.

 This leaves an individual and/or their family to find the funds out of their own pocket.
 Some Health Savings Accounts (HSAs) can be used to help cover costs.
-Also, more employer benefit packages are now recognizing doulas as an optional benefit to make them accessible to their employees.
+Also, more employer benefit packages are now recognizing doulas as optional benefits to make them accessible to employees.

-There are doulas who offer their services on a voluntary basis, as they are retired with ample financial resources.
+There are doulas who offer their services on a voluntary basis because they are retired and have ample financial resources.
 These volunteer EOL doulas have often found a ‘calling’ or found purpose in supporting a person and family during the EOL journey.

 Such doulas have sometimes helped care for a loved one through a terminal illness or had several experiences in dealing with death in their family and extended social circle, and feel they wish to help other people through this daunting experience.